 Before a new disk can be used for the first time, it must be formatted with the HEADER command.
-The HEADER command can also be used to erase a previously formatted disk, which can then be reused.
+The HEADER command can also be used to erase a previously formatted disk.

 When you enter a HEADER command in direct mode, the prompt ARE YOU SURE? appears.
-In program mode, the prompt does not appear.
+Press the Y key to perform the HEADER command of any other key to cancel it.

 This command divides the disk into sections called blocks.
 It creates a table of contents of files, called a directory.
 The diskname can be any name up to 16 characters long.
 The i.d. number is any two alphanumeric characters.
 Give each disk a unique i.d. number.
-Be careful when using the HEADER command because it erases all stored data.
-You can HEADER a diskette guicker if it was already formatted, by omitting the new disk i.d. number.
+Be careful when using the HEADER command because it erases all previously stored data.

+You can HEADER a diskette quicker if it was already formatted, by omitting the new disk i.d. number.
 The old i.d. number is used.
-The quick header can be used only if the disk was previously formatted. since it clears out the directory rather than formatting the disk.
+The quick header clears out the directory rather than formatting the disk.
 The default device number is 8.
-The drive number must be specified (0 for a single disk drive).
-As a precaution, the system asks "ARE YOU SURE?" before the Commodore 128 completes the operation.
-Press the "Y" key to perform the HEADER, or press any other key to cancel it.

 The HEADER command reads the disk command error channel, and if an error is encountered, the error message "?BAD DISK ERROR" is displayed.

+The HEADER command is analogous to the BASIC 2.0 command:

+OPEN 1,8,15,"N0:diskname,i.d."

+HEADER "MYDISK", 123 This HEADER

+This HEADERS "MYDISK" using i.d.
+23 on drive 0, device number 8.

+HEADER "RECS", 145, D1 ON U9

+This HEADERS "RECS" using i.d.
+45, on Drive 1, device

+number 9

+HEADER "C128 PROGRAMS"

-The HEADER command is analogous to the BASIC 2.0 command: OPEN 1,8,15,"N0:diskname,i.d."
-EXAMPLES: HEADER "MYDISK", 123, D0 This HEADERS "MYDISK" using i.d.
-23 on drive 0, (default) device number 8.
-HEADER "RECS", 145, D1 ON U9 This HEADERS "RECS" using i.d.
-45, on Drive 1, device number 9 HEADER "C128 PROGRAMS", D0 This is a quick header on drive 0, device number 8, assuming the disk in the drive was already formatted.
+This is a quick header on drive 0, device number 8, assuming the disk in the drive was already formatted.
 The old i.d. is used.

+HEADER (A\$),IAB,D0,U9

-HEADER (A\$),I(B\$),D0,U9 This example HEADERS the diskette with the name specified by the variable A\$. and the i.d. specified by the variable B\$, on drive 0. device number 9.
+This example HEADERS the diskette with the name specified by the variable A\$, and the i.d. specified by the two characters following the I, on drive 0, device number 9.